Yale Bulldogs football: Harvard

 Harvard and Yale have been competing against each other in football since 1875.
 The annual rivalry game between the two schools, known as "The Game", is played in November at the end of the football season.
-As of 2023, Yale leads the series 70-61-8.
+As of 2025, Yale leads the series 72–61–8.

-The Game is the second oldest continuing rivalry and also the third most-played rivalry game in college football history, after the Lehigh–Lafayette Rivalry (1884) and the Princeton–Yale game (1873).
+The Game is the second oldest continuing rivalry and also the third most-played rivalry game in college football history, after the Lehigh–Lafayette rivalry (1884) and the Princeton–Yale game (1873).
 Sports Illustrated On Campus rated the Harvard–Yale rivalry the sixth-best in college athletics in 2003.

-Harvard had been unbeaten versus Yale from 2007 to 2015.
-The nine game winning streak was the longest during the rivalry.
-Yale's 21–14 victory over Harvard in Cambridge in 2016 ended the streak.
+After Harvard had a decided edge in the rivalry in the first decade and a half of the twenty-first century, Yale has won 7 out of the last 10 contests; the last three wins over Harvard cost the Crimson the outright league title and, in 2023 and 2025, earned Yale a share of the title.
+The 2025 multiple-touchdown win over a then-undefeated Harvard squad also earned Yale the first automatic bid to NCAA FCS post-season play in Ivy League history.

 The Game is significant for historical reasons as the rules of The Game soon were adopted by other schools.
 Football's rules, conventions, and equipment, as well as elements of "atmosphere" such as the mascot and fight song, include many elements pioneered or nurtured at Harvard and Yale.